 Since then, the Oru Coast and Oru Coast+ have each made their debut.
 Both are 16 foot kayaks, also origami, but more akin to a sea kayak; despite their extra length, they still weigh only 28 pounds (not even 13 kg).

-By the time we learned about Oru, we knew we’d likely be moving to Europe soon and would have to sell our Blackwaters.
-Despite my constant impulse for weeks to just buy them, Travis would calmly talk me off the ledge, reminding me we really should try them first.
+By the time we learned about Oru, we knew we’d likely be moving to Europe soon and would have to sell our Blackwater kayaks.
+Despite my constant impulse for weeks to just buy them while we still lived in the US and ship them to Europe, Travis would calmly talk me off the ledge, reminding me we really should try them first.

 I can’t even imagine all the weird stuff I’d own if it weren’t for him.